AbhiXverse/Solidity-journey/Day 17/Uniswap V1 Protocol.md

 - Uniswap V1  - In Depth & Simple Notes

     - launched - November 2018 at Devon 4
-    - Purpose - A decentralized pro
+    - Purpose - A decentralized protocol for swapping ERC-20 tokens on Ethereum
+    - Design - Fully permissionless and open-source, anyone can use it
+    - Philosophy - Focused on simpli